This Mexican-Style Instant Pot Fiesta Chicken recipe is a bit spicy and smoky with Mexican flavors and is ready in about an hour.

 - Shred with two forks.

-- Meanwhile, set the Instant Pot back on the saute setting and reduce for about 10-15 minutes.
+- Meanwhile, set the Instant Pot back on the saute setting and reduce the creamy sauce for about 10-15 minutes.
 Be sure to stir frequently so it doesn’t stick and scorch.

 - Stir the chicken back in and enjoy.